ctrl-alt-del-2010-developer/simple-tool-kit/README.md

    sudo bash setup.sh
    ```

-3. Run the toolkit(Please Dont Run This Script İf you Have Root Permissions):
+3. Run the toolkit (Please Do Not Run This Script İf you Have Root Permissions):

    ```bash
    bash run.sh